mikepschneider/CircuitPython_nonblocking_timer/README.rst

 Introduction
 ============

-nonblockingtimer is a class to simplify the use of time.monotinic() when working with CircuitPython.
+nonblockingtimer is a class to simplify the use of time.monotonic() when working with CircuitPython.
 It keeps track of the time interval bookkeeping so you can simply set a timer (or many), without using time.sleep(), and still respond to events when your timer(s) is/are sleeping.